 OOMMF applications that use Tk require a windowing system and a valid display.
 On Unix systems, this means that an X server must be running.
 If you need to run OOMMF applications on a Unix system without display hardware or software, you may need to start the application with command line option -tk 0 or use the Xvfb virtual frame buffer.

-The OOMMF source distribution unpacks into a directory tree containing about 800 files and directories, occupying approximately 10 MB of storage.
-The amount of disk space needed for compiling and linking varies greatly between platforms; allow an additional 15 MB to 80 MB for the build.
-Removing intermediate object modules (cf. the pimake ``objclean'' target, in the Reducing Disk Space Usage section) reduces the final space requirement for source + binary executables to between 15 MB and 25 MB.
-The OOMMF distribution containing Windows executables unpacks into a directory tree occupying about 15 MB of storage.
-Note: On a non-compressed FAT16 file system on a large disk, OOMMF may take up much more disk space.
-This is because on such systems, the minimum size of any file is large, as much as 32 KB.
-Since this is much larger than many files in the OOMMF distribution require, a great deal of disk space is wasted.
+The OOMMF source distribution unpacks into a directory tree containing about 1500 files and directories, occupying approximately 80 MB of storage.
+The amount of disk space needed for compiling and linking varies greatly between platforms; allow up to an additional 60 MB for the build.
+Removing intermediate object modules (cf. the pimake ``objclean'' target, in the Reducing Disk Space Usage section) reduces the final space requirement for source + binary executables to between 80 MB and 90 MB.
+The OOMMF distribution containing Windows executables unpacks into a directory tree occupying about 85 MB of storage.